ashleynilo/fprime/docs/documentation/user-manual/overview/port-comp-top.md

 | Queued  | 0 or more | 1 or more | 1 or more |
 | Active  | 0 or more | 0 or more | 1 or more |

-!!! note
+> [!NOTE]
-    The designer should be aware of how the different calls interact, for example during reentrant port calls guarded ports may deadlock.
+> The designer should be aware of how the different calls interact, for example during reentrant port calls guarded ports may deadlock.

 ## Topology: F´ Application